 For instance, if you happen to write for Cynthia two weeks in a row, you’re not necessarily neglecting the rest of your audience.
 Cynthia Content might be useful for Carl or Cedric, too.

-Get precise about what each person:
+With each installment of your content series, get precise about what each person:

 You’ll use those details to make individuals feel that your articles, podcast episodes, or videos were created just for them — because they were.